-- Body Shape: Jaguars have a stocky build with a wider chest and shorter legs.
+- Jaguars have a stocky build with a wider chest and shorter legs.
 Leopards are more slender and agile.

-- Spots: Both cats have rosettes (clusters of black spots forming a ring), but jaguars’ rosettes have small black dots in the center.
-Leopards’ rosettes do not have these inner dots.
+- Both cats have clusters of black spots called rosettes.
+The spots form rings.
+But the jaguars’ rosettes have small black dots in the center.
+Leopards don’t have any dots.

-- Head and Jaw: Jaguars have a broader head and stronger jaw, giving them one of the most powerful bites in the animal kingdom.
+- Jaguars also have a broader head and stronger jaw, and are known for having one of the most powerful bites of all animals.

 Physical Comparison Table: Jaguar vs Leopard